linusmossberg/monte-carlo-ray-tracer/README.md

 }
 ```

-The `materials` object contains a map of different materials.
 The key string is used later when assigning a material to a surface.
 The material with the `default` key string is used for all surfaces that hasn't specified a material.

 The material fields are: